BgeeDB/Methods_RNASeq_expression_calls/README.md

 Sara S. Fonseca Costa, Marta Rosikiewic, Julien Roux, Julien Wollbrett, Frederic B. Bastian, Marc Robinson-Rechavi

+<img src="figures/overview.png" width="1280"/>

+The paper can be found on [bioRxiv]().

+#### The repository
 This repository collect all the data files as well as scripts necessary to re-generate all the figures of the methods paper to call expressed genes on RNASeq data.

-The paper can be found on bioRxiv.

-<img src="figures/overview.png" width="1280"/>

-##### This repository is organized by 4 main folders:
+The repository is organized by 5 main folders:

 *   [data/](data/)